julioespin/julioespin.github.io/Healthcare_Analysis.md

 The SQL statement grouped each patients based on their procedure frequency (few, average, or many) and found the average length of stay for patients within those groups.
 The results show that patients who had longer average stays had more procedures.

-### List of all patient numbers who are African-America or have a "Up" to metformin.
+### List of all patient numbers who are African-American or have a "Up" to metformin.

-The next item I analyzed required me to use information from two different tabels.
-Normally, I would use one of the *JOIN* operators to combine the tables with a common column and then find the corresponding data.
-In this case I would need to use *FULL JOIN*  since I am looking to pull patients who are African-American or have "Up" to metformin.
-FULL JOIN would combine both tables and not exclude rows that have NULL values.
+The next item was to provide a list of patients that are African-American or have a "Up" to metformin.
+Similar to the previous questions, I needed information from two tables.
+Normally I would use *FULL JOIN* to pull information that satisfied my requirements of demographics and health data. *FULL JOIN* would combine both tables and not exclude rows that have NULL values.
 Unfortunately MySQL does not support *FULL JOIN* and instead decided to use the *UNION* operator.
-The UNION operator pulls all data results from the table and stacks the results on top of each other.
+The *UNION* operator pulls all data results from the table and stacks the results on top of each other.

 <img src="images/Healthcare_Analysis_demographics_metformin.png"/>
 <img src="images/Healthcare_Analysis_demographics_metformin_results.png"/>